Policy, practice, and politics

-In the advent of the Zika scare, it is clear that the need for evidence and sensationalism are difficult to balance, and due to the pressure from the media, many governments and various entities, responded in haste and with probably very little time to analyze their recommendations.
-A similar case was seen in the wake of the Ebola outbreak.
+From Ebola to Zika to Covid-19, it is clear that the need for evidence and sensationalism are difficult to balance, and due to the pressure from the media, many governments and various entities responded in haste and with probably very little time to analyze their recommendations.
 The global community has seen and experienced the consequences: fear and confusion of managing and controlling a disease that has limited evidence and knowledge base, and lack of historical antecedents to support the actions taken.

 However, we often do have the evidence more or less readily available to respond to the health information needs and to the requests from policy makers.
 Unfortunately, more often than not, this information is too complex and difficult to determine what is correct and what is simply popular belief.
 The plethora of publications makes it difficult to sift through and summarize, so that there is an adequate process of translation from evidence generated by researchers, to policy and practice.

 Hence, we must strive to address the needs of the target audience.
-According to Wickremasinghe et al, there are at least six primary audience groups—professionals, practitioners, researchers, academics, advocates, and policymakers.
+According to Wickremasinghe et al, there are at least six primary audience groups—professionals, practitioners, researchers, academics, advocates, and policy makers.
 To meet the varying knowledge needs of these groups successfully, collaborative planning is required.
-The four essential characteristics to consider when planning an output—Readability, Relevance, Rigour and Resources.
+The four essential characteristics to consider when planning an output—Readability, Relevance, Rigor, and Resources.

-The barriers that need to be overcome for the implementation of evidence based decision-making in policy and practice are summarised by Andermann et al as:
+The barriers that need to be overcome for the implementation of evidence-based decision making in policy and practice are summarized by Andermann et al as:

 Author: Van Charles Lansingh